This is article #18 out of 50 in The Startup Marketing Playbook.

-Successful organizations understand that in order to convert leads to customers, and retain them, each stage of the funnel must work together in unison.
+Successful organizations understand that in order to convert leads to customers, and retain them, each stage of the funnel must work in unison.
 This requires tight alignment between sales, marketing and customer success.
-Marketing must generate the right amount of qualified leads, sales needs to provide adequate pipeline coverage to close, and customer success must properly onboard, deliver on sales promises and prevent churn.
+Marketing must generate the right number of qualified leads, sales needs to provide adequate pipeline coverage to close, and customer success must properly onboard, deliver on sales promises and prevent cancellations.

 To make each funnel stage work together, consider the following: